Sustainable distribution: Packaging

 Optimizing packaging materials and design can significantly help to optimize logistics by improving vehicle load.
 For example, changing firm packaging to flexible can help to deliver maximum lorry load per kilometer travelled, increasing the volume of goods being transported by lorry and thus reduce emission over time and costs optimization.

 Labeling

 Labeling is an important means of communicating with consumers about sustainable consumption, and it plays a critical role in shopping for food and domestic appliances.
 Used as a promotional mechanism, eco-labels inform customers about social and environmental effects, the possibilities of recycling the product and its packaging, methods of production (e.g., bio farming), product’s characteristics (e.g., vegan), or the producer’s way of running business (e.g.Fair Trade / Marine Strewardship Council).

-There is a challenge for consumers to recognize, understand, and cope with the sheer number of emerging labels that deal with specific aspects of the sustainability agenda.
+One criticism of labeling is that there are too many proposed and emerging labels.
+Critics worry that consumers will have difficulty recognizing or understanding all of them, making them less effective.